 Assist teams in constructing the branding of their Projects of Worth.

-Time commitment: A minimum of 24 hours: Branding Coaches meet for at least one hour with each of the 18 teams over the course of LWOW and rehearse with the teams the day before the ConPosium.
+Time commitment: Each branding coach meets for at least one hour with half of the LWOW X and half of the LWOW O teams (approximately 14 teams).
+They also rehearse with the teams the day before the ConPosium.

 Assist teams in constructing their Project of Worth's business case.

-Time commitment: A minimum of 90 minutes: most Business Coaches volunteer to assist several teams over the course of 4 months and meet with teams multiple times throughout the LWOW experience.)
+Time commitment: A minimum of 120 minutes.
+Most Business Coaches volunteer to assist several teams over the course of 4 months and meet with teams multiple times throughout the LWOW experience.

 Assist teams in building the technology to bring their Projects of Worth (or prototypes) to life.